FlyRayTsou/thumbnail-generator/README.md

 ### PayloadTooLargeError: request entity too large

-If we tried to pass image by base64 string, we may meet this error.
+If we tried to transfer big image by base64 string, we may meet this error.
 We can set size limit.

 - https://stackoverflow.com/questions/68686118/node-express-payloadtoolargeerror-request-entity-too-large